 The Leucopatch II Trial will demonstrate whether the application of LeucoPatch® when used in addition to usual care in a multidisciplinary diabetes foot clinic setting, is superior to usual care alonewith regard to complete healing of hard-to-heal diabetic foot ulcers.
 The study will also provide information on reduction in pain, decrease in ulcer area, amputations, well-being, costs and other clinical outcomes

-Approximately 600 patients will be recruited from centres in the UK, Sweden and Denmark.
+Recruitment to the trial has now closed.
+595 patients were recruited from centres in the UK, Sweden and Denmark.

 We have now recruited all the patients we need for the trial, with a total of 595 patients consented and 269 randomised.
 Thank you to all involved.